06 October 2021

 Many teachers struggle with achieving calm in the classroom.
 Marcus Samuelsson from Linköping University has been involved in a report on how teachers can create a classroom environment that is more conducive to study.

 Rapporten ger lärare ett antal verktyg så att de kan själva kan jobba sig fram till vad som fungerar bäst i deras klassrum.
-Anna Stills
+Photographer: Anna Stills

 “This isn’t a report that some researchers or bureaucrats have decided is necessary; it’s based on a real problem that teachers face at work every day”, says Marcus Samuelsson, associate professor at the Department of Behavioural Sciences and Learning, Linköping University.